McPherson Preface to the 2017 SHAFR Guide [updated 15 March 2019]

-Standing proudly on the shoulders of giants of U.S. foreign relations history and past General Editors Richard Dean Burns, Bob Beisner, and Tom Zeiler, I am happy to announce the publication of the newest edition of the SHAFR Guide, to be published in 2017-2018.
+Standing proudly on the shoulders of giants of U.S. foreign relations history and past General Editors Richard Dean Burns, Bob Beisner, and Tom Zeiler, the third edition of the SHAFR Guide was first published online in October 2017.
 In June 2014, the SHAFR Council elected me to take the helm of this illustrious publication.
 The burden has been heavy but also awe inducing.
-While working on the SHAFR Guide, the thought that has been the most common has also been the simplest: a lot of people have written a lot of fine work on U.S. foreign relations history.
-To annotate as much of it as feasible into one publication has been an honor.
+While working on the SHAFR Guide, the most common thought was the simplest: a of people have written a of fine work on U.S. foreign relations history.
+To annotate as much of it as feasible into one publication was an honor.

 Zeiler, the 2007 General Editor and past president of SHAFR, reminds us that this publication was long known informally as the “SHAFR Guide.”
 One my first suggestions upon taking it under my wing was to make the informal formal.
 The Council agreed, reflecting the confidence it felt that the very name of the organization, after 40 years, communicated the high quality of its publications.
 The 2017 edition was thus called .
 Brill published it online and is marketing the 2.1-million-plus-word to university libraries and scholars.
 I am delighted to know that it will now be offered as a free benefit to all SHAFR members.

 Chapter editors of previous editions first entered most of the entries in the 2017 edition, and we have done our best to list them as “past contributing editors” at the outset of each chapter.
 All chapters have been expanded, and it is nearly impossible to disentangle the ownership of entries, so I hope readers join me in thanking past contributing editors as a group for Herculean labor they put in years ago that will now find a new generation of readers.